Skip to contents

 # sample4 0.0000000 0.0000000 0.05230101 0.0000000

-• Deduplicate the MSA and EPICv2 data after imputation with slideimp.extra::dedup_matrix().
+• Impute the MSA or EPICv2 data with the duplicated probes, then dedup with slideimp.extra::dedup_matrix().

-• Speed up K-NN imputation with OpenMP by using the cores argument instead of mirai (available by default on Windows and Linux).
-If you only need clock CpGs, provide the subset argument to ignore all other probes.
+• For parallel K-NN imputation, use the cores argument, which uses RcppThread’s parallelFor, instead of mirai.
+If you only need clock CpGs, pass subset to skip all other probes.

 Extended Workflow